squaremo/git-serv/README.md

     make

-will create two SSH keys, one for root and one for a git user, and build an image that bakes them in, naming it `git-serv`.
+will create two SSH keys, one for root in `./root` and one for a git user in `./git`, and build an image that bakes them in, naming it `git-serv`.

 You can then run